vendia/blog/posts/2023-03-20-the-blockchain-emperors-new-clothes.md

 <p></p>
 ## Transition your data to a private permissioned blockchain

 In an environment with increasingly frequent and increasingly impactful data breaches, there's an immediate reaction to favor the "need to know" and, as a result, to decrease information sharing (say among business partners).
 There's also a business reality that companies that share data externally [drive significantly more business value](https://www.gartner.com/smarterwithgartner/data-sharing-is-a-business-necessity-to-accelerate-digital-business), so the "need to share" can't be discarded.
 By taking the best of [blockchain, APIs, and cloud-scale databases](https://www.vendia.com/blog/venn-diagramming-vendia-share), and the proven security mechanisms available for all of the above, Vendia’s platform and platforms like it are well-positioned.
-They address both "needs to know" and “need to share”, thus increasing security and compliance _while also increasing _the ease of data sharing among partners.
+They address both "need to know" and “need to share”, thus increasing security and compliance _while also increasing _the ease of data sharing among partners.
 As a result, private permissioned blockchains can act as a secure bridge between corporate IT and public permissionless blockchains, simplifying multi-party interactions while also keeping sensitive data well protected.

+*Figure 3 – Private permissionless blockchains are a bridge between central IT and public permissionless blockchains*
 <img src="https://res.cloudinary.com/vendia/image/upload/f_auto,q_90/v1679342827/Blog%20images/Emperor's%20New%20Clothes/Figure4_ceurdi.png" alt="alt_text" width="600" />

-*Figure 4 – Private permissionless blockchains are a bridge between central IT and public permissionless blockchains*
+<p></p>
 ### Realize the promise of blockchain without exposing your data (or your partners’ data) using Vendia Share

 With a full appreciation for the need to know and the need to share, consider moving data you already share with partners, even if it's sensitive, to a private permissioned blockchain like Vendia Share.
 With protections in place to retain confidentiality, integrity, and availability, your company can ensure that the data you and your partners rely on is complete, correct, current, compliant, and auditable.
 WIth both, you can realize the promise of blockchain without exposing your data or your partners to data breaches and other potential pitfalls.